quasarframework/quasar-framework.org/source/components/editor---wysiwyg.md

 title: Editor (WYSIWYG)
 ---
-QEditor is a WYSIWYG ("what you see if what you get") editor component.
+QEditor is a WYSIWYG ("what you see is what you get") editor component.
 <input type="hidden" data-fullpage-demo="forms/editor">

 > WARNING